abetusk/dev/projects/laser-relief/aesop/README.md

 * All resulting GCode files are offset by 30mm in both the x and y axies
 * `box.ngc` was created by hand by copying the outer most box of one of the GCode files
 * Cutting speed is 800 (mm / minute)
-* The engraving speed and power are inhereted from whatever LaserWeb4 used (in this case full power, 4000 (mm/minute) speed)
+* The engraving speed and power are inherited from whatever LaserWeb4 used (in this case full power, 4000 (mm/minute) speed)

 ### Cutting and Assembly